susan123-dot/testin/README.md

         - Compatibility Testing

             This testing verifies that the software is compatible with different operating systems, browsers, devices, or other software configurations.
+        - Explorotary Testing

+            It is an ad hoc testing approach where testers explore the software without any specific test scripts, aiming to uncover defects and gain insights.